inesIEN/indOptFlex/README.md

 3. Energy Systems (ES) \
    PV , Battery , CHP

-Once the SME object can be defined, differnet units can be written and also the corresponding data can be loaded.
+Once the SME object can be defined, different units can be written and also the corresponding data can be loaded.

 -------------------------------------